PotionSocial/potion-php-laravel-example/README.md

 ### Configure environment file

-Open `example.env` and fill it with your Potion Social Credentials, if you do not own credentials, create a free account on [Potion Social API Builder](https://api.potion.social/ "Potion Social API Builder").
+Open `.env.example` and fill it with your Potion Social Credentials, if you do not own credentials, create a free account on [Potion Social API Builder](https://api.potion.social/ "Potion Social API Builder").

 Final Potion Social API config in `.env` file should look a bit like this :